Vikasyadav12960/Vikasyadav12960/README.md

 * 🛠️ Building **ZEXX Terminal** — a modular terminal application
 * 🧠 Learning **Machine Learning & Neural Networks**
 * 💻 Working with **Python, C, C++, and .NET**
-* 🚀 Interested in open source and building things from scratch
+* 🚀 Interested in open source and building things from scratchh
 * just trying to work, improve myself

 ---